kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 treated as a connection error of type PROTOCOL_ERROR.

-Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme (as it sees fit) and also that of this prioritization scheme.
+Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme and also that of this prioritization scheme.
 Once the client learns that the HTTP/2 priority scheme is deprecated, it SHOULD stop sending the HTTP/2 priority signals.
 If the client learns that the HTTP/2 priority scheme is not deprecated, it SHOULD stop sending PRIORITY_UPDATE frames, but MAY continue sending the Priority header field, as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.

-As the SETTINGS frame precedes any priority signal sent from a client, a server can determine if it should respect the HTTP/2 scheme before building state.
+The SETTINGS frame precedes any priority signal sent from a client in HTTP/2, so a server can determine if it should respect the HTTP/2 scheme before building state.

 # Priority Parameters